A Dylan Thomas Rail Tour

 Day 1 – To Swansea

-Travel to Swansea by train (we can arrange your travel at additional cost) for a 2-night stay in the house where Dylan Thomas was born.
-Imagine socialising, eating dinner and staying in arguably the most famous house in Welsh literature - the house where one of the most celebrated poets and writers of the 20th Century was born.
+Travel to Swansea by train (we can arrange your travel at additional cost) for a 2-night stay in the self-catering house where Dylan Thomas was born.
+Imagine staying in arguably the most famous home in Welsh literature - the house where one of the most celebrated poets and writers of the 20th Century was born.
 Dylan Thomas spent the first 23 years of his life here and where he first put pen to paper.
 There will also be time to visit the Dylan Thomas Centre, which houses a large, permanent exhibition about his life and work.

 Day 2 – Laugharne Boathouse